datjan/php-victron-cerbogx-modbus-tcp/README.md

 Example Configuration
-- url = Url from the Victron Cerbo GX device
+- url = ip from the Victron Cerbo GX device
 - meters information can be found in Victron "CCGX-Modbus-TCP-register-list" Excel-Document
 ```
 $setup = '